-Develop an Android application using controls like Button, TextView, EditText for designing a 2 calculatorhaving basic functionality like Addition, Subtraction, Multiplication, and Division.
+2 Develop an Android application using controls like Button, TextView, EditText for designing a calculatorhaving basic functionality like Addition, Subtraction, Multiplication, and Division.

-3 Create a SIGN Up activity with Username and Password.
-Validation of password should happen

-based on the following rules: • Password should contain uppercase and lowercase letters

-Password should contain uppercase and lowercase letters.
-Password should contain letters and numbers.

-Password should contain letters and numbers.
-Password should contain special characters.

-Password should contain special characters.
-Minimum length of the password (the default value is 8).
+- 3 Create a SIGN Up activity with Username and Password.
+Validation of password should happen based on the following rules: - Password should contain uppercase and lowercase letters. - Password should contain letters and numbers. - Password should contain special characters. - Minimum length of the password (the default value is 8).

-Minimum tengui of the password (the default value is 6).

 On successful SIGN UP proceed to the next Login activity.
 Here the user should SIGN IN using the Username and Password created during signup activity.
 If the Username and Password are matched then navigate to the next activity which displays a message saying "Successful Login" or else display a toast message saying "Login Failed".
 The user is given only two attempts and after that display a toast message saying "Failed Login Attempts" and disable the SIGN IN button.
 Use Bundle to transfer information from one activity to another.

-SIGNUP ACTIVITY LOGIN ACTIVITY

-Username: Username:

-Password: Password:

-SIGN UP

-4 Develop an application to set an image as wallpaper.
-On click of a button, the wallpaper image

-- should start to change randomly every 30 seconds.

-CHANGING WALLPAPER APPLICATION

-CHANGING WALLPAPER APPLICATION

-CLICK HERE TO CHANGE WALLPAPER

-5 Write a program to create an activity with two buttons START and STOP.
-On

-pressingoftheSTART button, the activity must start the counter by displaying the numbers from One and the counter must keep on counting until the STOP button is pressed.
-Display the counter value in a TextViewcontrol.

-COUNTER APPLICATION

-Counter Value

-START

-STOP

-STOP